retaildevcrews/asb-spark/challenges/deploy-WebV/README.md

 ### Validate

-After you have applied your yaml file you can check your WebV pod logs to validate that web requests are being sent and the correct status codes are being returned.
+After you have deployed the Web Validate tool, you can check WebV pod logs to validate that web requests are being sent and the correct status codes are being returned.

 ### Bonus Challenge 1